School Counseling (EDCO)

 Prerequisite(s): Acceptance into School of Education graduate program or approval of graduate program director

-Prepares future school counselors to help all students succeed in post-secondary training and future careers.
-Emphasizes current labor market demands and resources that can provide early and ongoing exposure to information necessary for students to make informed decisions regarding post-secondary education and improve their career literacy.
+Examines principles and practices of preparing K–12 students for post-secondary training and future careers.
+Emphasizes current labor market demands and resources that provide early and ongoing exposure to information, fostering informed decision-making and improved career literacy.

 EDCO 6070.
 Group Counseling in the Schools.
 (3 Credits)

-Prerequisite(s): EDCO 6080, EDCO 6090, and Admission to the Master of Education in School Counseling, M.S program.
+Prerequisite(s): EDCO 6080 and Admission to the Master of Education in School Counseling, M.S program.

-Prerequisite(s): Admission to Masters of Education School Counseling program.
+Prerequisite(s): Admission to the Master of Education School Counseling program or approval of the Program Director

 EDCO 6100.
 Research and Evaluation.
 (3 Credits)